kelcyw/darkestdungeon_teambuilder/README.md

 A CRUSADER named Reynauld was added to Team 1!
 The CRUSADER named Reynauld was removed from Team 1!
 The team named Team 2 was removed!

+## Phase 4: Task 3
+- Pull code related to the toolbar in "TeamMakerAppGUI" into a new class (maybe named "Toolbar") to make the project's structure easier to understand
+- Have any methods with a REQUIRES clause throw an exception, ex. addHeroToTeam in the Team class should throw an exception like "TeamSizeException"